6: Challenging Co-Parent Situations and Parent Alienation

-Stepcouples hope and pray they can have peaceful relations with their former spouses, and it is possible.
-But for some couples, no matter how much they try, the venom and vitriol of the former spouse drowns out all reason and compromise.
-Rodney and Lisa Webb, and counselor and therapist Helen Wheeler share their difficult blended journey.
+For some couples, no matter how much they try, the venom and vitriol of a former spouse drowns out all reason and compromise.
+Rodney and Lisa Webb, and counselor and therapist Helen Wheeler share their difficult journey.

 Helen: People get so caught up in the anger and the hurt and the frustration from the divorce.
 Maybe they think the other person is the sole cause of it so there’s a little bit of revenge that they try and do.
 What better way to hurt a parent than by using their child against them.